 It occurred to me that certain distinctions are more liberating than others.
 So I calibrated a number of distinctions to see which ones provide the most support on the journey of awakening.
 The results are summarized below.

-The following common distinctions are moderately liberating:
+These common distinctions are highly liberating: